woocommerce/woocommerce-android/docs/project-overview.md

 The woocommerce-android project uses [detekt][detekt] for Kotlin linting and code style check.

-You can run detekt using `./gradlew detekt`.
+You can run detekt using `./gradlew detektAll`.

 You can also view errors and warnings in realtime with the Detekt plugin.